aviator-co/upload-action/README.md

 Read more in our docs: https://docs.aviator.co/getting-started/testdeck

 ## Usage
-To use the Github Action, you can add an additional step using this action.
+To use this Github Action, you can add an additional step in your workflow.
 You'll need to
 - Specify the path to the `assets`.
 - Set the `aviator_api_token`.
 You can add this as a [secret in your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 - Add the `if: success() || failure()` conditional statement.
 This will ensure that the files are uploaded regardless of test failure.